pyrsmk/W/README.md

 W 1.6.0
 =======

-CSS media queries are a powerful tool to deal with responsive designs : the browser handles design updates by itself.
-Unfortunately, in the javascript environment it's not the same.
-Browsers return different values for their viewport and no simple events exist to know when the user has resized his window or zoomed your site's contents.
-Moreover, media queries computing is based on the screen resolution and not the inner size of the window : design and contents should rely on the window to keep consistent, not on the screen (per example, on iOS8, an iPad2 returns `768x1024` in portrait AND lanscape mode).
+In responsive development with javascript, we often need to know the correct viewport size, without caring of the environment or the media orientation.
+Desktop browsers return correct values but mobiles are a big mess.

+Moreover, we need to know when the text has been resized or the media orientation has changed, so we can adapt our layout accordingly.

-W aims to solve these problems.
+W aims to solve this for you.

 Install
 -------